Swadesh13/gestures-dataset-blog/HPC.md

 ### Useful Shell Commands

 Most of the commands are similar to any Linux bash commands.
 I will list a few important/required during the work.

+_Note: Root access is denied in the HPC_

 #### Available Modules
 ```